aprilschen/Digicache/README.md

  - Axios

  ###### Server-side:
-  - Django Rest Framework
+  - Node.js, Express.js, GraphQL
-  - Djoser, Axios
+  - Apollo-Server
-  - PostgreSQL
+  - MongoDB

 ### Install and Run:
 Run the following commands in the client folder: